NxPKG/khulnasoft-docs/content/fundamentals/concepts/accounts-and-zones.md

 ### Navigation

-When you log into the [Cloudflare dashboard](https://dash.cloudflare.com) and choose an account, there will be a list of all zones within that account.
+When you log into the [Khulnasoft dashboard](https://dash.Khulnasoft.com) and choose an account, there will be a list of all zones within that account.

 Once you are within a zone, items within the sidebar will be zone-related products.